eax4/bootloader-cube/README.md

 # bootloader-cube
-a demo of a rotating RGB cube made in Assembly without Z-buffering.
+a demo of a rotating RGB cube made in Assembly without Z-buffering under 512 bytes.